AdGyde/AdGydeUnitySample/README.md

 ### <a id="importaar">
 #### 3.2) Follow below steps to import .aar file into your projects
  - Open Unity Project and switch platform to Android
- - Click Assets —> Import Package —> Custom Package (Adgyde Unity Package)
+ - Click Assets —> Import Package —> Custom Package (AdGyde Unity Package)
  - Select All files in import window and click import
  - Create an empty game object in Hierarchy tab
- - Add the AdgydeDemo.cs file to the empty game object
+ - Add the AdGydeDemo.cs file to the empty game object

 ### <a id="initpagent">
 #### 3.3) Initializing PAgent